Financial Economics (M.S.)

 Graduates with a degree in financial economics have a relatively high mean starting salary of $61,000 (base) and report a job satisfaction rating of 4.5/5.0 according to payscale.com.
 Ziprecruiter.com reports a higher mean starting salary of $82,000.

-The United States Bureau of Labor Statistics reports a median annual wage for economists of $105,630 in 2021, with those working in the finance and insurance industries earning a median annual wage of $163,640.
+The United States Bureau of Labor Statistics reports a median annual wage for economists of $113,940 in 2022, with job growth from 2022-32 projected to be six percent, which is faster than the average growth for all occupations.

 The M.S. in Financial Economics program draws from Stuart’s M.S. programs in finance, management science, and marketing analytics to deliver a combined skill set that offers a unique economic focus on financial topics.
 A selection of elective concentrations allows you to develop valuable expertise in industry specializations.
 The program requires successful completion of at least 33 credit hours (11 courses).